leny/grunt-tankipas/README.md

 If you work as a team, you can be interested to filters the commits and compute the time of only one user, which you can precise with the `user` option.

+#### options.branch

+Type: `String`
+Default value: `null`

+You can filters the commits and compute the time of only one branch, which you can precise with the `branch` option.

 #### options.commit

 Type: `String`